thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 {% include images-gallery.html imageCollection="step72" showListImageTitles="true" %}

+Make sure that the device is assigned to your customer.

+{% include images-gallery.html imageCollection="step72_1" showListImageTitles="true" %}

 You can make the customer the owner of the device during its creation stage.

-{% include images-gallery.html imageCollection="step72_1" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="step72_2" showListImageTitles="true" %}

 #### Step 7.3 Assign dashboard to Customer